 Commercial: $15,000 - $100,000+

-Each project has a unique set of variables, so we offer custom quotes after a site evaluation.
-On average, solar installations range from $1000 per panel (or $2.85 per watt) for smaller systems, and down to $650 per panel (or $2.00 per watt) for larger systems.
-For our current pricing information, click here.
-The total installed costs are also eligible for a 26% federal tax credit (years 2020-2022).
+By averaging the total installation cost by the number of solar panels, typical installations range from $1000 per panel (or $2.85 per watt) for smaller systems, and down to $650 per panel (or $2.00 per watt) for larger systems.

 How do I get a quote?

-Please visit our pricing page to get started and provide your project information.
+See our pricing page to get started.
+Submit a project form to provide some information.
 We'll respond with some initial information and answer your questions before visiting the site for a final quotation.

 Are there tax incentives?